UBC-Solar/Simulation/README.md

 python --version
 ```

-Make sure that your Python version is in the format 3.x.x.
+NOTE: Python 2.7 is not supported so please make sure that your Python version is in the format 3.x.x.

 ### Installing the simulation package